 Misconceptions About Working in the Light Industrial Manufacturing Industry

 A major challenge in attracting new workers to manufacturing is the general misconception of what it means to work in the industry.
-Too often the perception is that industrial work dirty, dangerous, and has limited growth.
-Multiple industrial revolutions have added to this across decades and centuries, but, the reality is that manufacturing as a career has changed a lot.
+Too often the perception is that industrial work dirty,

 There are more robust safety regulations to keep employees healthy and happy, most companies now have employee retention plans and entice employees to stay with benefits, work perks, and other incentives.
 Manufacturing has also had major technological advancements over the years, with robust technologies such as the Internet of Things (IoT), transforming how work gets done in a factory, and the new skills needed to work in these spaces.